-HBIPS-5: Patients Discharged on Multiple Antipsychotic Medications with Appropriate Justification ımerator Psychiatric inpatients discharged on two or more routinely scheduled antipsychotic medications with appropriate justification enominator Psychiatric inpatients discharged on two or more routinely scheduled antipsychotic medications
+HBIPS-5: Patients Discharged on Multiple Antipsychotic Medications with Appropriate Justification Numerator Psychiatric inpatients discharged on two or more routinely scheduled antipsychotic medications with appropriate justification Denominator Psychiatric inpatients discharged on two or more routinely scheduled antipsychotic medications

+Screening for Metabolic Disorders

+Screening for Metabolic Disorders

+Numerator

+Total number of patients who received a metabolic screening either prior to, or during, the index IPF stay.

+Denominator

+Number of patients discharged with one or more routinely scheduled antipsychotic medications during the measurement period

+Transition Record with Specified Elements Received by Discharged Patients (Discharges from an Inpatient Facility to Home/Self Care or Any Other Site of Care)

+Numerator

+Number of patients, regardless of age, discharged from your facility to home or other site of care, or their caregiver(s), who received a transition record (and with whom a review of all included information was documented) at the time of discharge.

+Denominator

+Denominator

+Number of patients, regardless of age, discharged from your facility to home or other site of care, or their caregiver(s).

+processor

-Screening for Metabolic Disorders Numerator Total number of patients who received a metabolic screening either prior to, or during, the index IPF stay.
-Denominator Number of patients discharged with one or more routinely scheduled antipsychotic medications during the measurement period Transition Record with Specified Elements Received by Discharged Patients (Discharges from an Inpatient Facility to Home/Self Care or Any Other Site of Care) Numerator Number of patients, regardless of age, discharged from your facility to home or other site of care, or their caregiver(s), who received a transition record (and with whom a review of all included information was documented) at the time of discharge.
-Denominator Number of patients, regardless of age, discharged from your facility to home or other site of care, or their caregiver(s).
-Timely Transmission of Transition Record (Discharges from an Inpatient Facility to Home/Self Care or Any Other Site of Care) Numerator Number of patients, regardless of age, discharged from an inpatient facility to home or any other site of care for whom a transition record was transmitted to the facility or primary physician or other health care professional designated for follow-up care within 24 hours of discharge.
-Denominator Number of patients, regardless of age, discharged from your facility to home or other site of care, or their caregiver(s).
+Timely Transmission of Transition Record (Discharges from an Inpatient Facility to Home/Self Care or Any Other Site of Care)

+Numerator Number of patients, regardless of age, discharged from an inpatient facility to home or any to the facility or primary physician or other health care professional designated for follow- to the facility of primary physician of other neutricular professional designated for follow- p cure within 24 nours of discharge.
+Denominator Number of patients, regardless of age, discharged from your facility to home or other site of f care, or their caregiver(s).